folkelib/Folke.Core/docs/source/gettingstarted.rst

 IFolkeConnection
 ````````````````

-This object holds the database connection parameters.
+This object manages the database connection and transactions state.
 This is a compoment of Folke.Elm, the ORM the framework uses.

 IHostingEnvironment
 ```````````````````